by Todd Walker

 There are inherent dangers when tension is applied to a rope or cable.
 If the rope has elasticity and snaps, the potential energy turns to kinetic energy moving like a slingshot or bow and arrow in opposite directions.
 Use rope without elasticity, nicks, abrasions, and a working load suitable for the task.

 If you’re alone, you must cross over the rope in this process.
 Minimize the risk from flying rope by laying a heavy coat or blanket (if available) on the rope at both ends.
+You can also lay branches on the line if no blanket is available.
 With two people, nobody has to step over the taut line.